serafing/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 $x=Get-mailbox -arbitration | ? {$_.PersistedCapabilities -like "OrganizationCapabilityManagement"};Get-MailboxDatabaseCopyStatus $x.database.name
 ```

 On the server hosting the database for the OrganizationCapabilityManagement arbitration mailbox, review the application event logs for events with a source of **MSExchange AuthAdmin**.
 The events should tell you if Exchange was able to refresh the metadata.
-If the metadata is out of date, you can manually refresh it with this ccmdlet:
+If the metadata is out of date, you can manually refresh it with this cmdlet:

 ```
 Set-AuthServer EvoSts -RefreshAuthMetadata